mdhiggins/sonarr-sma/README.md

       - /dev/dri/renderD128:/dev/dri/renderD128
 ~~~

-For the newer linuxserver Sonarr builds based on mono the jrottenberg FFMpeg builds are not compatible and will have issues with VAAPI.
+For the newer Linuxserver Sonarr builds based on mono the jrottenberg FFMpeg builds are not compatible and will have issues with VAAPI.
 The repo build of FFMpeg however includes VAAPI with appropriate libaries so you can use non-build tags with the `SMA_USE_REPO` environment variable set to `true` to enable VAAPI supported FFMpeg builds

 ~~~yml
 services: